Merritt Island Dragon: Restoration

 The owner and the Brevard County Commissioners were unable to agree on a rehabilitation effort; there was a plan in 2004 to reconstruct the sculpture, while in 2008, a developer planned a luxury hotel and spa on the Dragon Point site with a reconstructed dragon statue as its centerpiece, but both plans fell through.

 Save Dragon Point, an organization dedicated to rebuilding the dragon statue, was founded in May 2012.
 In August, the mansion on the property where the dragon had stood was scheduled to be demolished and the property sold.
 Save Dragon Point changed its name to Annie and Kids Arts and Education Foundation.

-In January 2015, Don Facciobene, local builder and developer, bought the property.
-He announced that a new dragon named "Rojak" will be built.
-According to the story of Dragon Point, Rojak is Annie's fifth hatchling who was kept hidden.
+In January 2015, Don Facciobene, local builder and developer, bought the property; he announced that a new dragon named "Rojak" would be built.
+According to the story of Dragon Point, Rojak was Annie's fifth hatchling who was kept hidden.
 An inaugural Dragon Boat Festival was planned for June 13, 2015, with proceeds intended to benefit Save Dragon Point.

 In April 2015, a plan was announced to build Rojak by 2018.
-Demolition work began at Dragon Point in March of 2017, clearing room for a future multi-million dollar riverfront mansion and Rojak.
+Demolition work began at Dragon Point in March of 2017, clearing room for a future multi-million dollar riverfront mansion and Rojak; however neither the mansion nor Rojak was built, and the site remained vacant.
+On December 27, 2025, the 0.86-acre property at 11680 Point Drive was relisted for sale at $4.5 million; build-to-suit options of $7 million (mansion only) and $8 million (mansion plus a new dragon sculpture of the buyer's choosing) were also offered.
+The southern tip of Merritt Island continues to be labeled "Dragon Point" on National Oceanic and Atmospheric Administration navigational charts.